open-frames/standard/README.md

 | `of:image` | An image which should have an aspect ratio of `1.91:1` or `1:1`.  |
 | `og:image` | An image which should have an aspect ratio of `1.91:1`.
 Fallback for clients that do not support frames. |

-The tag `of:accepts:anonyous` identifies that an Open Frame does not require authentication, and thus can be rendered by any Open Frame compatible client.
+The tag `of:accepts:anonymous` identifies that an Open Frame does not require authentication, and thus can be rendered by any Open Frames compatible client.

 ### Optional properties